react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-prop.md

 The vast majority of your interactions with the `navigation` prop will involve `navigate`, `goBack`, and `setParams`.

-### `navigate` - Link to other screens
+### `navigate`

-Call this to link to another screen in your app.
-Takes the following arguments:
+The `navigate` method lets us navigate to another screen in your app.
+It takes the following arguments:

 `navigation.navigate(name, params)`